sayanb06/Jump-/PROPOSAL.md

 #### I have a decent background in harmonic motion, and more than that, I have worked with [animations](https://drive.google.com/open?id=0B40pTTBd-6I8ZUtoS1QzN2p1NVk) before for a previous c++ class where I did facilitated the animation of the scene from a still image.

 # Base Goals:
-Moving Platforms
+Moving Platforms - Check
-Moving Person / Ball
+Moving Person / Ball   - Check
-Sound
+Sound   - Check
-Basic Gameplay
+Basic Gameplay - Check
-Image
+Image - Check
-Score Keeping
+Score Keeping - Check

 # Stretch Goals
-Database
+Database - Didn't get to this, but kept track of high scores!.